-Note: This historical footprint was relevant to Australian fishing operations until April 2019 but has since been superseded by the areas outlined in CMM 03-2020 (see Map 1).
+Note: This historical footprint was used to determine Australian fishing grounds until April 2019 but has since been superseded by the areas outlined in CMM 03-2020 (see Map 1).
+EEZ boundaries were correct as at the time of map production.